Jennifer McKelvie: Community service

 McKelvie was the first president of the Scarborough Community Renewal Organization, and was president of the Centennial Community & Recreation Association.
 In both of these capacities she fought for renewal and investment in Scarborough.
 McKelvie also served as a member of the University of Toronto Scarborough Campus Council, and as a citizen member of the Toronto and Region Conservation Authority (TRCA).

 Her community service has been recognized by the Scarborough Rotary Clubs, who awarded her with the Paul Harris Fellow award in 2017.
 She has also received awards recognizing her leadership from the province of Ontario and was named a 150 Neighbour by the University of Toronto Scarborough.

 Political career

+Toronto City Council

-McKelvie currently serves as Chair of Toronto's Infrastructure and Environment Committee and as Vice-Chair of the Executive Committee.
-She also serves on Scarborough's Community Council, the Toronto Hydro Corporation Board of Directors and the Toronto Zoo Board of Management.
+McKelvie was Chair of Toronto's Infrastructure and Environment Committee.
+She also served on Scarborough's Community Council, the Toronto Hydro Corporation Board of Directors and as the chair of the Toronto Zoo Board of Management.
 Enhancing public transit, protecting the environment and creating employment opportunities in Scarborough, were her key electoral priorities.
 She also derided the post-amalgamation shift of public investment and municipal jobs out of Scarborough to Toronto's downtown core.

-Following the resignation of John Tory on February 17, 2023, McKelvie assumed certain powers of the mayor of Toronto until the 2023 mayoral by-election.
-She does not become the "acting" or "interim" mayor.
+Following the resignation of John Tory on February 17, 2023, McKelvie assumed certain powers of the mayor of Toronto until Mayor Olivia Chow took office on July 12, following the 2023 mayoral by-election.
+McKelvie endorsed former deputy mayor and city councillor Ana Bailão to succeed Tory.
+Bailão finished second in the election.

+Federal politics

+McKelvie was the Liberal candidate in Ajax for the 2025 Canadian federal election, and was elected as a Member of Parliament on April 28, 2025.